gilliganondata/speedtest-log/README.md

 The following features need to be added:

 * Graceful handling for if the Google Sheet is not set up with the proper tabs

-## Scheduling

-Once `run-speedtest.R` is configured and working, it can be scheduled using the `cronR` package on the Mac or using Task Scheduler on Windows.
-The schedule can be set up for any frequency.
-I set it up for hourly, but it could be daily or weekly or even be changed over time.

-This does simply build a data set stored in Google Sheets that grows indefinitely over time.
-The larger the Google Sheet, the longer it takes the RNotebook to run or the Shiny app to load.
-There are two settings in `run-speedtest.R` to limit the growth of this data:

-* `num_servers` -- this controls how many tests are run; technically, it controls how many different servers the standard set of SpeedTest tests get run on.
-If you just run SpeedTest from [speedtest.net](https://www.speedtest.net/), the system picks the "best" server and just runs the test on that.
-This script lets you specify how many servers to run the tests on just to get a broader read on your device's bandwidth.

-* `smaller_file` -- this is a simple TRUE/FALSE.
-If this is set to `TRUE`, then the script removes a number of columns from the SpeedTest data before pushing the results to the Google Sheet.
-This cuts the size of the dataset by ~2/3.